How can I reach you?

 For stubborn tarnish, try a store-bought silver polish and follow the directions on the package.
 If polish or gunk gets stuck in the cut lines, use a piece of floss to remove it.
 Rinse well and pat dry.

 I also offer complimentary cleaning and re-finishing, just pay the shipping.
 Message me for details.

 Where do you get your metal?

-	Unless stated otherwise, all metal is purchased through Hoover & Strong, a

-	family run refinery in Virginia known for its exceptional environmental

-	practices.
-I use only Harmony SCS Certified precious metals, which ensures

-	all metal is 100% recycled and refining practices exceed all local, state,

-	and federal environmental regulations.
-To learn more about Hoover & Strong,
+Gold is purchased through Hoover & Strong, a family run refinery in Virginia known for its exceptional environmental practices.
+All gold is Harmony SCS Certified precious metals, which ensures all metal is 100% recycled and refining practices exceed all local, state, and federal environmental regulations.

-	click here.

 Do you do wholesale or consignment?